Ronan-H/md5/overview.md

    3. Add AA to A, BB to B, and so on.
 Here, hashed data from the current round accumulates with hashed data from all previous rounds.

 ## Complexity of MD5
+Hashing algorithms are useful in a variety of ways, including password hashing, and hashing files to verify that they have remained unchanged.
+In the latter use case mentioned, input to the MD5 algorithm could potentially be *very large*.
+For example, consider somebody downloading a copy of Linux Mint.
+The ISO file they download would be about 2 gigabytes in size.
+In the case of downloading operating systems, it is strongly advised to verify the integrity of the ISO file before installing, as installing a compromised OS would be catastrophic.

+We will call the number of bytes which the MD5 algorithm has to process *n*.
+So, in this case, the input is 31,250,000 bytes long, so *n* is 31,250,000.
+As we can see, this an enormous number, so for MD5 to be useful as a hashing algorithm, we would want it to run with a time and space complexity of **O(n) time or bettter**.
+Any complexity worse than this would surely be too slow, or take up too much memory for larger inputs.

+With that in mind, let's take a look at the space and time complexity of MD5.

+**Building blocks**

+1. Computing the number of padding bytes needed, appending the first bit of padding...: this is a **constant time** operation, running in **O(1)** space and time.
+In other words, no mater what the input is, these operations take the same amount of time, and the same amount of space.
+2. Appending the padding bits set to 0: this is difficult to classify, since the number of padding bits needed **changes depending on *n***, and is not proportional to the size of the input.
+However, since there is a small upper bound on the number of padding bits which are needed which varying lengths of input, I would say this step  could be approximated to **O(1)** space and time.
+3. Copying the input array into a series of "word" blocks: every byte of input must be individually copied to a block, and doing so uses array accesses and bitwise operations which run in constant time, so the overall time taken for this operation is **O(n)**.
+In a similar way, one byte of extra space is needed for every byte of input, so this also uses **O(n)** space.

+The overall runtime of building blocks is the **worst** space and time complexity from the whole process, meaning a space and time complexity of **O(n)** overall.

+**Hashing**
+1. Computing T[]: calculates T[i] for **64** indices regardless of input, using 4 bytes of memory for each index.
+This means this is a **constant time and space** operation, or **O(1)** for both.
+2. Initialising the MD buffer A, B, C, D: again, this is the same regardless of input, so it must be a **O(1)** operation for both space and time.
+3. For every *block*, runs 4 rounds of 16 operations.
+This runs a *fixed number* of operations per block.
+Therefore, it runs in **O(n)**, where *n* denotes the number of **blocks** this time, not **input bytes**.
+The implication of that is that in cases where the input is longer but the number of blocks remains the same, MD5 runs in the same amount of time.
+Also, no extra memory is needed in this loop, it just uses existing data strucutres.
+Therefore, it uses "constant extra space" for all iterations of the loop, meaning **O(1) space complexity**.

+The overall running time of the hashing algorithm is then the worst complexity of those steps, so it runs in **O(n)** time, but uses **O(1)** extra space, since the blocks are already supplied from the previous step

+As predicted above, the algorithm as a whole runs in **O(n)** time, and **O(n)** space.
+It also seems that **a secure hashing algorithm can not run better than *O(n)* time**, since every byte has to be used in some operation.
+If any input byte was ignored, a change to those bytes would **not change the output of the algorithm**, producing a **collision**.

 ## Complexity of algorithms that can reverse MD5